How to Shred Cabbage 4 Ways

 Learning how to shred cabbage is an easy way to save money!

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-When making a batch of coleslaw, it’s tempting to spend the extra cash to buy your cabbage pre-shredded.
-If you’re looking to make enough coleslaw for a group, that could really add up.
-Instead, nix the mix and opt for the whole head of cabbage.
-We’ll show you how to shred cabbage to help save you money and give you fresher salads and sides.
+When making a recipe that uses cabbage, it’s tempting to spend the extra cash to buy your cabbage pre-shredded.
+If you’re looking to make enough coleslaw, fried cabbage or soup for a group, that could really add up.
+Instead, nix the mix and opt for buying a whole head of cabbage.
+We’ll show you how to shred it to help you save money and give you the freshest salads and sides.

 How to Shred Cabbage

 How to Prep Cabbage

 There are two difficult parts when it comes to slicing cabbage: It rolls around the cutting board and it has a hard-to-cut core at the center.
 This method quickly addresses both of those challenges to make shredding cabbage quick and easy.

 First, cut the cabbage stem so it sits flat on the cutting board.
 Then, starting from the rounded top of the cabbage, slice straight down the middle to cut it in half.
 Next, on one half of the cabbage, make a diagonal cut on one side of the stem.
 Then, repeat on the other side of the stem.
 Finally, pull the stem out of the cabbage and discard.
 Repeat this process on the other half of the cabbage.
 Now you’re ready to shred!

 Shred cabbage with a knife